kwebio/kweb-docs/intro.rst

 Kweb's goal is to eliminate this server/browser separation so that your webapp's architecture is determined by the problem you're solving, rather than the limitations of today's tools.

-Kweb does this by moving as much of the logic to the server as possible, leaving a simple but powerful interface to the web browser where server-browser communications are handled automatically.

-Kweb includes a typesafe `domain-specific language <https://en.wikipedia.org/wiki/Domain-specific_language>`_ for building and manipulating the `DOM <https://en.wikipedia.org/wiki/Document_Object_Model>`_ in a remote web browser.

-Kweb runs on `Kotlin <https://kotlinlang.org/>`_, an excellent modern programming language that is rapidly growing in popularity (eg. it's now Google's recommended language for Android development).

 How does it work?
 -----------------